abzl/movies-night/README.md

 App title: Movies Night 🎬

 App Description: Movies Night main goal is to be as simple as possible.
-We don't want our users to spend more than 3 or five minutes looking for a movie to watch.
+We don't want our users to spend more than 5 minutes looking for a movie to watch.

-API: OMDb API - I'll be extracting titles, year, rated, genre, plot, actors and ratings.
+API: OMDb API - I'll be extracting titles, year, rated, genre, plot, actors, ratings and more.

 API Snippet: